jimegon/jimegon.github.io/_pages/about.md

   <h3 style="color: #004080; margin: 0; line-height: 1;">O'Malley School of Business, Manhattan University</h3>
 </div>

-Welcome to this website.
-Here, you will find resource to incorporate justice and equity topics into an environmental and natural resource course.

 Welcome to my website!
 I'm an environmental economist.
 My other research interests include behavioral economics and pedagogy.